 As discussed in Section 6.2.1, large AI models offer a robustness that can help applications deal with a wide range of inputs.
 A traditional API may slow down a user who doesn't understand the nature of the inconsistency and simply receives an error, but a noggin will accept imperfect inputs.
-However, we observed that this robustness presents a risk: rather than responding with an error message when a mistake is made, a model may simply "do its best", resulting in suboptimal or even completely fabricated results.

-Not every student caught invocation errors before finishing their work.
-For example, one participant left an invocation error in their final submission of the recommendation homework task (sending [object Object]), and the noggin continued to dutifully respond with an arbitrary "recommendation"!
-In another team's final project demonstration, a "document summarization" feature tended to write vague summaries, and the student simply reported that the feature "doesn't always work so well" - upon our later inspection of the API call, the input had not been populated at all, and the summary had been a hallucination.
+However, we observed that this robustness presents a risk: rather than receiving an error message when a mistake is made, a model may simply "do its best", resulting in suboptimal or even completely fabricated results.
+Not every student caught invocation errors before finishing their work; for example, one participant's submission for the recommendation homework task was programmed to invoke the noggin with [object Object] as the user's query input, and the noggin continued to dutifully respond with an arbitrary "recommendation"!
+One author even witnessed, during a team's final project demonstration, a noggin whose "document summarization" results were not very related to the input document, and the student simply reported that the feature "doesn't always work so well" - upon later inspection of the API call, the input had not been populated at all, and the summary had been a hallucination.